 Conservatories/porches

-Repair category -
+Repair category N/A

-Notes Not applicable.
+Notes

 Communal areas

-Repair category -
+Repair category N/A

-Notes Not applicable.
+Notes

 Garages and permanent outbuildings

 Repair category 2

-Notes Normal maintenance will be required to the timber structure.
-Aspects of the brick stores' construction may have a limited life span with woodworm and decay noted to some timbers along with a sag to the roof structure over the rear store.
-Some patch repair and regular ongoing maintenance should be anticipated.
+Notes Aspects of the outbuildings construction may have a limited life span with decay noted to joinery along with cracked glazing and failed (misted) windows.
+Overhaul/removal should be anticipated.